rubyreferences/rubyref/language/methods-def.md

 they may not always return just `true` or `false`.
 Often, they will return an object to indicate a true value (or "truthy" value).

 Methods that end with an equals sign indicate an assignment method.
-For assignment methods, the return value is ignored and the arguments are returned instead.

 These are method names for the various Ruby operators.
 Each of these operators accepts only one argument.
 Following the operator is the